 A lot of business owners overlook this step or underestimate its significance, but it’s an important one.
 Many people run both business and personal transactions through their personal accounts, believing that it’s a legal way to make financial transactions and tax season easier.
 But there are two vital reasons you shouldn’t do business for your LLC this way.

-So, to make tax season far easier and to protect your information from cybercriminals, just open a dedicated business bank account for your LLC.
+To make tax season far simpler and to protect your information from cybercriminals, just open a dedicated business bank account for your LLC.

 Making the decision to form an LLC in the state of Kansas is a monumental step forward for your business, so congratulations!

-If you’ve chosen not to use an LLC formation service (which typically cost as little as $0 plus state filing fees), here are the five steps you must take to form an LLC in the state of Kansas.
+If you’ve chosen not to use an LLC formation service (which can cost as little as $0 plus state filing fees), here are the five steps you must take to form an LLC in the state of Kansas:

 - Obtain the Articles of Organization form